Introduction to SystemVerilog

 There are two commonly used HDL with equivalent functionalities (but very different syntaxes) VHDL and Verilog/SystemVerilog.
 In this course, we will only use SystemVerilog, but the concepts can be easily transposed to VHDL.

-is a box that represents a digital
+A module is a box that represents a digital

 bloc component.